Arch Social is the oldest continuously operating Black men’s social club in the United States.

 Social clubs evolved out of the reformist movement in Victorian-era Britain.
 They were established as locations where working-class men could attend lectures and take part in recreational pursuits.
-The Reverend Henry Solly founded the Working Men’s Club and Institute Union (CIU) for this purpose in 1862.
+In the UK, Reverend Henry Solly founded the Working Men’s Club and Institute Union for this purpose in 1862.
 Many middle-class social reformers founded these clubs during the temperance movement as a place to relax without alcohol, but in time this changed.
-They became a combination of public houses (pubs), music-halls, and clubs–places to be entertained, to drink socially and to play bar games.
-Today in the UK, social clubs are not very fashionable, especially given their commonplace hostility toward the patronage of women and racial minorities.
+They became a combination of public houses (pubs), music-halls, and places to be entertained, to drink socially and to play bar games.

-In the United States and among Black people, during the same era, a similar movement evolved.
-But it was highly tinged by the particularities of American racial politics.
+Among Black people in the United States, during the same era a similar movement evolved, but it was influenced by the oppression of American racial politics.

 By far, the oldest and biggest African American social and mutual benefit group was the International Order of Twelve Knights and Daughters of Tabor, a Black fraternal organization best known as the sponsor of Mississippi’s Taborian Hospital.

 This secret society was originally founded as The International Order of Twelve in 1846 as an armed, militant Black abolitionist formation.
 The Order was eventually re-organized in 1872 as a fraternal organization in Independence, Missouri.